nots1dd/Photo_Editor-App/README.md

 # Photo_Editor-App
-A basic phot editing and distilling app using Dart
+A basic photo editing and distilling app using Dart